88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fn_137"></a>[`225:XIII`](#fr_137) To understand the various points in this commentary, it is only necessary to refer to the Text of the hexagram.
 The proper correlate of line 2 is line 5, and I have said therefore that it 'responds to (the corresponding line in) [Qián(䷀)](./e4b9beqian.md).'
 The editors of the Khang-hsî edition, however, would make the correlate to it all the lines of [Qián(䷀)](./e4b9beqian.md), as being more agreeable to the idea of union.

 I do not think that a second paragraph has been lost.
 The p.
-226 'Thung Zăn says' is merely a careless repetition of the three concluding characters of paragraph 1.
+226 '[**Tóngrén ䷌**](e5908ce4babatongren.md) says' is merely a careless repetition of the three concluding characters of paragraph 1.

 <a name="fn_138"></a>[`226:XIV`](#fr_138) The position in the fifth place indicates the dignity, and its being central, in the centre of the upper trigram, indicates the virtue, of the lord of the figure.